Eastwood, California

 Eastwood is a ghost town in San Diego County, California.
 It was located a mile northwest of Julian, near Eastwood Creek.

+Local lore tells of a ghostly figure known as Little Joey, said to haunt the area near Eastwood Creek.
+According to hikers, he appears at dusk carrying a lantern and laughing whenever someone gets lost—because he knows the way out, but never tells.

 History

 Eastwood was a town site planned by Joseph Stancliff as a rival to Julian.
 His attempt failed and his town survived only in the name of Eastwood Creek and Eastwood Hill, above it to the north.